wp-plugins/watermark-reloaded/readme.txt

 Tested up to: 3.4.1
 Stable tag: 1.3.1

-Add watermark to your uploaded images and customize your watermark appearance in user friendly settings page.
+Add watermark to your uploaded images and customize your watermark appearance on a user friendly settings page.

 == Description ==